 MMM has featured in countless radio and television interviews, podcasts, other blogs and YouTube videos – all based upon his ‘shockingly simple math behind early retirement’.
 If there is one blog I think you should look into, I highly recommend that it is Mr Money Moustache!

-Investing: JL Collins
+The Ultimate Father figure of Investing: JL Collins

 JL Collins is like the OG (Original Grand-dad!) of FIRE!
 He wrote an amazing blog called ‘The Simple Path to Wealth’ which has some pretty amazing content.